 Do not accept the edits that narrow the scope to stochastic values but accept those to exclude any phase-in or smoothing.
 The definition should read:

+The term “total asset requirement” (TAR) means the sum of the reserve determined

+from the VM-21 requirements prior to any adjustment for the elective phase-in pursuant to Section 2.B plus the C3 RBC amount from LR027 step (paragraph D) prior to any adjustment for phase-in or smoothing.

 In the Scenario Generation – Section 8.D.3. (page 21-90)